FrederickAlt/CREALITY-K1-AND-K1-MAX-CFS-RETRUDE-BEFORE-CUT-MOD/README.md

 ```
 Most of it is self explanatory but `variable_max_wait_for_preload` is just a timeout for a very special case that usually never happens.
 You can just ignore it.
 If it interests you, check my blog.

-Note, the settings `[box]` have the same meaning as without the mod.
+Note, the settings under `[box]` have the same meaning as without the mod.

 # Contribution/Issues